Our Trustees and Advisory Board support our team in Edinburgh and our partners in Malawi who are the key to success in achieving our goals.

 Blythe Richardson, Sales Technician

 Blythe graduated from Edinburgh Napier University with a BSc (Hons) in Games Development.
 He started at the Turing Trust as a volunteer in October 2019 and has worked as our Sales Technician since January 2020.
-His work involves raising funds for the Turing Trust through the sale of IT equipment on Ebay and improving the process that volunteers use to prepare computers that are destined for Africa.
+His role has slowly evolved over time taking on more System Administrator duties, in 2023 that became his primary focus and he is currently responsible for improving and maintaining core technologies and business applications across the charity.

 Our Advisory Board